Written by Sulochana Uthirapathi · Last updated January 2026

 Pro Tip

 ICA values sincerity and clarity of intent.
-Reflect on your motivation early — being able to explain why you want to make Singapore your long-term home can set your application apart.
-If you’re unsure about your readiness, it’s wise to get a professional review of your profile before submission.
+Reflect on your motivation early.
+Being able to explain why you want to make Singapore your long term home can set your application apart.
+If you are unsure about your readiness, a professional review of your profile before submission can be helpful.

 Frequently Asked Questions About Singapore PR Requirements